Quality early childhood education offers economic benefit for NH

 What could it mean for New Hampshire if our system of early childhood programs was unified and funded at a level that reached the most-vulnerable kids and families?

 With the recent release of a new report from the Rand Corporation, we can begin to be able to answer that question.

-Investing in the Early Years, The Costs and Benefits of Investing in Early Childhood in New Hampshire, was commissioned by the Endowment for Health to analyze the economic cost and benefits of funding evidence-based early-childhood programs in N.H.
+The Economic Returns from Investing in Early Childhood Programs in the Granite State, was commissioned by the Endowment for Health to analyze the economic cost and benefits of funding evidence-based early-childhood programs in N.H.